 - Writing a global warming essay will allow you to form a perspective of your own.

-- Proper mentorship and exposure to the right kind of environment in the early years instills certain values that are beneficial for the long run.
+- Proper mentorship and exposure to the right kind of environment in the early years instill certain values that are beneficial in the long run.

 - Awareness and active participation in reducing the effect by every individual counts.